On packing dijoins in digraphs and weighted digraphs: is true.

 In the appendix (\S\ref{sec:rho=2-elementary}), we give an elementary though less insightful proof of \Cref{rho=2-sink-reg}, based solely on the content of \S\ref{sec:rho=1}.

 \begin{theorem} Let $(D=(V,A),w)$ be a weighted digraph where every dicut has weight at least $\tau$, and $\tau\geq 2$.
 Suppose $\rho(\tau,D,w)\leq 2$.
 Then there exists a $w$-weighted packing of dijoins of size $\tau$.
-That is, $[\wt,\tau,2]$ is true. \end{theorem} \begin{proof} By \Cref{rho=2-sink-reg}, $[\wt,\tau,2]$ holds for all sink-regular weighted $(\tau,\tau+1)$-bipartite digraphs.
-In particular, by \Cref{weighted-reduction}~(2), $[\wt,\tau,2]$ is true. \end{proof}
+That is, $[[\wt,\tau,2]]$ is true. \end{theorem} \begin{proof} By \Cref{rho=2-sink-reg}, $[[\wt,\tau,2]]$ holds for all sink-regular weighted $(\tau,\tau+1)$-bipartite digraphs.
+In particular, by \Cref{weighted-reduction}~(2), $[[\wt,\tau,2]]$ is true. \end{proof}

-\section{$[3,3]$ is true.}
+\section{$[[3,3]]$ is true.}

-In this section we prove the primary result \hyperlink{primary-results}{{\bf P4}} and the secondary result \hyperlink{secondary-results}{{\bf S2}}.
+In this section we prove \hyperlink{primary-results}{{\bf P4}} and \hyperlink{secondary-results}{{\bf S2}}.
 Throughout the section, unless stated otherwise, we are given an integer $\tau\geq 2$, a weighted $(\tau,\tau+1)$-bipartite digraph $(D=(V,A),w)$ that is sink-regular, and $w\in \{0,1\}^A$.
 Let $A_1:=\{a\in A:w_a=1\}$.